Kent Austin

-Richard Kent Austin (born June 25, 1963) is an American college football coach and former professional player who is the quarterbacks coach for Auburn University.
+Richard Kent Austin (born June 25, 1963) is an American football coach and former player.
 He played as a quarterback in the National Football League (NFL) and Canadian Football League (CFL).
+He was the MVP of the 77th Grey Cup.

 Austin served as the head football coach at Cornell University from 2010 to 2012.
-He was the head coach of the Saskatchewan Roughriders of the CFL in 2007 and CFL's Hamilton Tiger-Cats from 2013 to 2017 and the co-offensive coordinator and quarterbacks coach at Liberty University in Lynchburg, Virginia from 2019 to 2022.
+He was the head coach of the Saskatchewan Roughriders of the CFL in 2007 and CFL's Hamilton Tiger-Cats from 2013 to 2017.

 College career

 Following high school at Brentwood Academy, Austin went to the University of Mississippi and played quarterback in the early 1980s.
 He ranks seventh in passing yards in the Ole Miss records, behind Eli Manning, Bo Wallace, Matt Corral, Chad Kelly, Jaxson Dart and Romaro Miller.
 Austin was an Academic All-American in each of his four college seasons and is a member of the University of Mississippi Sports Hall of Fame.